breuerfelix/king-bot-api/README.md

 # king-bot-api <!-- omit in toc -->

-this is a really high performance based bot for [travian kingdoms](https://www.kingdoms.com/) written in javascript.
+this is a really high performance based bot for [travian kingdoms](https://www.kingdoms.com/) written in typescript.
 it's designed to run in a console for better server support.

 feel free to join the [official discord channel](https://discord.gg/5n2btF7) or **[contact me! (:](mailto:f.breuer@scriptworld.net)**